 For any inquiries please e-mail info@juliawaraksa.com.

-Working with raw and reclaimed materials —often those destined to be discarded, burnt, or erased— I attempt to engage in acts of salvage and transformation.
+By using raw and reclaimed materials — often those destined to be discarded, burnt, or erased — I attempt to engage in acts of salvation and transformation.
 Fire, suspension, and fragmentation function both as formal strategies and as conceptual tools: not only referencing destruction, but also protection, instability, and potential.
+Within these frameworks, I treat language not as a social structure, but as matter: something that compresses, fractures, obscures, and carries residue.
 Through these gestures, I attempt to reframe sites of erasure as sites of possibility.

-As of January 2026
+January 2026

 In an attempt to make sense of my century, my photographic eye captures the ecological, human and urban traces of ruin, as their processes of decaying actively inscribe themselves into the geological and social landscape.
 The archive investigates the appearance and consequence of our current condition and what I label a “hurried pull towards the future” (in reference to the twentieth century revolutions) – a momentum that simultaneously and ostensibly rejects the formation of a past.